 Can long-haul travel affect your eyes?

-The short of it is, yes long-haul travel can affect your eyes, and in more ways than you may have expected.
+The short of it is- yes - long-haul travel can affect your eyes, in more ways than you may expect.
 Here are a few:

 - Tired and irritable eyes

 Along with the obvious symptoms of heavy eyelids and strain, tired eyes can also result in redness, difficulty focusing, blurry vision and increased sensitivity to light.
 It probably won’t surprise you to find out that the number one cause of tired eyes is sleep deprivation.
 Tired eyes can bring on the various symptoms, but the one most closely associated with eye tiredness is irritable eyes.

 Due to the length of long-haul travel, there’s a decent chance that being on the move is likely to disrupt your usual pattern of sleep.
 You may be the sort of person who can sleep solidly regardless of your surroundings, but many people just can’t get their head down when they’re on the move.

 Your body's circadian pacemaker consists of a group of cells in the hypothalamus area of your brain and its job is to set your internal rhythms.
 When your pacemaker decides it’s morning, it will send out chemical messages to keep the rest of the cells in the body on the same clock.
 When you disrupt your sleeping pattern, such as during long-haul travel, you confuse your biological clock and a sense of fatigue can be induced, along with tired and irritable eyes.

 This condition can be further exacerbated if you happen to be driving for extended periods of time, as it is a task that requires intense use of the eyes.
 What's more, driving at night, down street-lit roads, or any form of travelling where you are frequently exposed to bright artificial light can also contribute to tired eyes.
 This is closely related to ‘Computer Vision Syndrome’, whereby extensive focus on a digital device causes too much strain on the eye, which can also result in eye irritation.